Callery pears: An invader 'worse than murder hornets!'

 But Frank N. Meyer, an agricultural explorer who brought 2,500 species of plants including his namesake Meyer lemon to the USDA in the early 1900s, called the Callery pear wonderful, noting that it survived drought and poor soil.

-At the time, a fungus called fire blight was devastating U.S. pear orchards, University of Cincinnati researchers Theresa M. Culley and Nicole A. Hardiman wrote in a 2007 BioScience article about the plant’s U.S. history.
+At the time, a bacterial disease called fire blight was devastating U.S. pear orchards, University of Cincinnati researchers Theresa M. Culley and Nicole A. Hardiman wrote in a 2007 BioScience article about the plant’s U.S. history.

 And, just as researchers had hoped, grafting edible pears onto Callery roots produced blight-resistant fruit trees.

-Note: This article was originally published April 21, 2022.
-It has been corrected to state that fire blight is a bacterial disease, not a fungus.